Comix Zone: Synopsis

 Comix Zone is set within a comic book of the same name, with the comic itself being set on a post-apocalyptic Earth.
 Each level is set in a different part of the comic world, such as a decimated New York City, the Himalayas, and the atolls of Zealand.
 The player controls Sketch Turner, a comic writer/artist who created the comic after dreaming vividly about its contents.
-While working on Comix Zone during a thunderstorm, Sketch's comic is hit by a lightning bolt, causing the book’s antagonist, a mutant named Mortus, to escape its pages.
+While working on Comix Zone during a thunder-storm, Sketch's comic is hit by a lightning bolt, causing the book's antagonist, a mutant named Mortus, to escape its pages.
 Desiring a physical form in the real world, Mortus sends Sketch into the comic in the hopes of killing him and receiving a body in the process.
-Upon being transported, Sketch is met by Alissa, a defense force general fighting against Mortus who believes that Sketch came to save her world.
+Upon being transported, Sketch is met by Alissa Cyan, a defense force general fighting against Mortus who believes that Sketch came to save her world.
 Sketch disputes this fact, but regardless decides to go on Alissa's mission.

-The duo traverse through the comic world for a while, defeating many of Mortus’s henchmen along the way, until eventually reaching a weapons factory containing a nuclear weapon hidden on a derelict ship.
+The duo traverse through the comic world for a while, defeating many of Mortus's henchmen along the way, until eventually reaching a weapons factory containing a nuclear weapon hidden on a derelict ship.
 As Alissa attempts to defuse the weapon, Mortus comes back into the comic and throws her into a chamber of rising liquid.
 Sketch manages to successfully defeat Mortus, frees Alissa from the chamber, and escapes the comic with her just as the weapon self-detonates.
 Now in the real world, Alissa enlists in the army and, after months, is promoted to Chief of Security for the United States.
 Comix Zone becomes the best-selling comic book ever, selling out on the first day and making him a celebrity overnight.
 Alissa moves in with Sketch and they live happily together.